scilus/nf-pediatric/docs/output.md

 - `pipeline_info/`
   - Reports generated by Nextflow: `execution_report.html`, `execution_timeline.html`, `execution_trace.txt` and `pipeline_dag.dot`/`pipeline_dag.svg`.
   - Reports generated by the pipeline: `pipeline_report.html`, `pipeline_report.txt` and `software_versions.yml`.
 The `pipeline_report*` files will only be present if the `--email` / `--email_on_fail` parameter's are used when running the pipeline.
-  - Reformatted samplesheet files used as input to the pipeline: `samplesheet.valid.csv`.
   - Parameters used by the pipeline run: `params.json`.

 </details>